Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 5. Lemon, orange, or banana peels

 Some people claim that rubbing lemon, orange, or banana peels on your teeth will make them whiter.
-It’s believed that the compound d-limonene, which is found in some fruit peels, will help to white your teeth.
+It’s believed that the compound d-limonene and/or citric acid, which is found in some citrus fruit peels, will help to whiten your teeth.

-Gently rub the fruit peels on your teeth for about two minutes.
+Gently rub the fruit peels on your teeth for about 2 minutes.
 Make sure to thoroughly rinse out your mouth and brush your teeth afterward.

-A study from 2017 tested the potential of citric acid extracts from four different types of orange peel as a teeth whitener.
+A 2017 study tested the potential of citric acid extracts from four different types of orange peel as a teeth whitener.
 They were shown to have varying abilities on whitening teeth, with tangerine peel extract achieving the best results.

 6. Activated charcoal

 You can use activated charcoal to remove stains from your teeth.
-It’s highly absorbent and is also said to get rid of bacteria and toxins in the mouth.
+It’s believed that charcoal can remove pigments and stains from your teeth because it’s highly absorbent.
+It’s said to also get rid of bacteria and toxins in the mouth.

 Open a capsule of activated charcoal and put the contents on your toothbrush.
-Gently brush your teeth using small circles for two minutes.
+Gently brush your teeth using small circles for 2 minutes.
 Be especially careful in the area around your gums as it can be abrasive.
 Then spit it out.
+Don’t brush too aggressively.

 If your teeth are sensitive or you want to limit the abrasiveness of the charcoal, you can dab it on your teeth.
-Leave it on for two minutes.
+Leave it on for 2 minutes.

 You can also mix activated charcoal with a small amount of water to make a mouthwash.
-Swish this solution for two minutes, and then spit it out.
+Swish this solution for 2 minutes and then spit it out.
 Rinse your mouth thoroughly with water after using activated charcoal.

 7. Eating fruits and vegetables with a higher water content